First Global Rotaract Grant:

 On the other hand, the location of the projects plays an important role in the success of it because it allows for a greater impact.
 The Centre will be located in a strategic location that connects up to 20 villages benefiting a big number of youth and townspeople.

 The building works, including the structure of the building, costs $85,650 (details are available in the attached Billing of Quantity sheet).
+However, this grant will only cover phase one of the project.

 *Jabal means mountain in Arabic